ltbyshi/jobscheduler/README.md

 * queued: the jobs is added to the queue but not running.
 * running: the job is running.
 * success: the job finished without interruption.
 You should check the exit code and the errlog to see if the job finished successfully.
 * killed: the job is interrupted.
-The job may have been cancelled due to disconnection when sync=1, or cancelled with the 'kill' command, or cancelled due to server restart.
+The job may have been cancelled due to disconnection when `sync=1`, or cancelled with the `kill` command, or cancelled due to server restart.
-* failed: the command cannot be run, or the errlog and outlog file cannot be opened.
+* failed: the command cannot be run, or the `errlog` and `outlog` file cannot be opened.

 ##Cancel jobs
 `$ curl --data "jobid=123" 127.0.0.1:4321/kill`